Moddie Taylor

-Moddie Taylor (March 3, 1912 – September 15, 1976) was an African American chemist who specialized in rare earth minerals.
+Moddie Daniel Taylor (March 3, 1912 – September 15, 1976) was an African American chemist who specialized in rare earth minerals.
 He was one of the African American scientists and technicians on the Manhattan Project from 1943 to 1945, working to develop the atomic bomb.
 For his work on the Manhattan Project, he was awarded a Certificate of Merit Medal for his contributions by Secretary of War Robert P. Patterson.

 Early life and education

 Taylor was born in Nymph, Alabama in 1912, growing up in the segregated South.
 His mother was Celeste (Oliver) Taylor and father was Herbert L. Taylor.
 His family subsequently moved to St. Louis where his father worked as a postal clerk.
 Taylor earned a B.S. in chemistry from Lincoln University in Jefferson City, Missouri in 1935, graduating as valedictorian.
 He remained at Lincoln University, teaching chemistry before deciding to pursue his graduate studies at the University of Chicago.
 There, he received an M.S. in 1939 and a PhD in 1943 specializing in rare earth minerals.
 His graduate thesis was entitled Acid-Base Studies in Gaseous Systems; The Dissociation of the Addition Compounds of Trimethylboron with Aliphatic Amines.